Regent's Park College, Oxford

-Regent's Park College (known colloquially within the university as Regent's) is a permanent private hall of the University of Oxford, situated in central Oxford, just off St Giles'.
+Regent's Park College (known colloquially within the university as Regent's) is a permanent private hall of the University of Oxford, situated in central Oxford, just off St Giles', England, United Kingdom.

 Founded in 1810, the college moved to its present site in 1927 and became a licensed hall of the university in 1957.
 The college now admits both undergraduate and graduate students to take Oxford degrees in a variety of arts, humanities and social science subjects.
 It is one of the few academic institutions within the University of Oxford to have accepted women as well as men since before the mid-twentieth century, with women attending college since the 1920s.
-The college also trains men and women for ordained ministry among Baptist churches in Great Britain and overseas.
+It is affiliated with the Baptist Union of Great Britain.

+As of 2022, Regent's Park College had a financial endowment of £7.8 million.